 A general statement becomes evident: attempts to control air space worth defending were costly in lives and material.
 Bare figures further endorse the point.
 In three and a half months in 1940 the Battle of Britain cost the Luftwaffe 1733 aircraft of all types in daylight attacks.
 The April-May 1942 Badeker raids often carried out at low level against virtually undefended targets cost 40 bombers in 14 operations.
 In the last attacks against the United Kingdom made by manned aircraft, the Luftwaffe lost between five per cent and eight per cent of sorties.
-He had the war 8205 RAF Bomber Command aircraft were listed as missing on operations while the Command itself suffered two out of three deaths sustained by the Royal Air Force as a whole.
+By the end of the war 8205 RAF Bomber Command aircraft were listed as missing on operations while the Command itself suffered two out of three deaths sustained by the RAF as a whole.
 In its attempt to control the air directly over Germany and indirectly over the Normandy beaches for the forthcoming invasion, the USAAF 8th Air Force lost 5548 heavy bombers from August 1942.
 Operating from Italian bases, the 15th Air Force lost 2519 bombers in some 20 months of operations.
 After detection was achieved, the nature of the threat identified and interception obtained, what caused such destruction?

 A point should be made: as a lethal weapon directed against its own aircrews, the bomber killed long before it entered enemy air space.
-In 1942 non-operational accidents were causing 250 Royal Air Force deaths each month.
-In September 1943, an ex C-in-C Bomber Command, Air Chief Marshal Sir Edgar Ludlow-Hewitt, reported that aircraft accidents '... possibly [accounted] for almost as many of our aircraft as the Luftwaffe itself'.
-Loaded with explosive, incendiary, oxygen, flares, ammunition and volatile high octane fuel and cruising at some 180 mph, once the bomber came under attack all hazards were compounded and the chances of survival often slight.
+In 1942 non-operational accidents were causing 250 RAF deaths each month.
+In September 1943, an ex C-in-C Bomber Command, Air Chief Marshal Sir Edgar Ludlow-Hewitt, reported that aircraft accidents '...